zheqiaochen/China-Social-Event-Database-CSED/README_en.md

 Four preparations are needed before deployment:
 1. Find a Weibo crawler software and complete related configuration.
 I use [weibo-crawler](https://github.com/dataabc/weibo-crawler).
 Configure userlist and config.json and crawl the data you need
-2. Install Node.js and npm locally
+2. Install Node.js and npm
-3. Install MongoDB locally
+3. Install MongoDB
 4. Get your own OpenAI API key

 #### Step 1